 Get ready for a show, Miami!
-Super Bowl LIV will take place on Feb.
+Pepsi Super Bowl LIV Halftime Show will take place on Feb.
 2 at the Hard Rock Stadium in Florida, and in the middle of the big game, Jennifer Lopez and Shakira will take the stage to deliver Magic City -- and viewers around the world -- the performance of a lifetime.
-The two artists shared the news on their Instagram pages in September 2019, and since then, we've heard quite a bit about what to expect from the halftime show, which is being produced, in part, by JAY-Z. Read on for everything to know about the show, including how to watch, what the artists have told us to expect, and more!
+The two artists shared the news on their Instagram pages in September 2019, and since then, we've heard quite a bit about what to expect from the halftime show, which is being produced, in part, by JAY-Z. Read on for everything to know about the show, including how to watch, what the artists have told us to expect, what Lopez's creative directors have shared and more!
+Also, make sure to take a look back and remember the best Super Bowl halftime shows of all time.

 When is the Super Bowl?
 The game will kick off at 3:30 p.m.
 PST/6:30 p.m.
 EST. After the first half, and a bevy of highly anticipated Super Bowl commercials, the halftime show will commence.